Chart Color Schemes

 Kew East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kew East's population, as of November 2025, is approximately 6,905.
-This figure represents an increase of 423 people, a 6.5% rise from the 2021 Census count of 6,482 individuals.
-The growth is inferred from ABS estimates: 6,784 residents in June 2024 and ten additional validated addresses since the Census date.
-This results in a population density of 1,717 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Kew East's growth rate of 6.5% is close to that of its SA3 area (6.9%), indicating strong fundamental growth factors.
-Overseas migration contributed approximately 93.1% of overall population gains in recent periods.
+Kew East's population was around 6,905 as of November 2025.
+This showed an increase of 423 people from the 2021 Census figure of 6,482, indicating a growth rate of approximately 6.5%.
+The change was inferred from the estimated resident population of 6,784 in June 2024 and the addition of 10 validated new addresses since the Census date.
+This resulted in a population density ratio of 1,717 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Kew East's growth rate since the census was within 0.4 percentage points of the SA3 area's rate of 6.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 93.1% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest lower quartile growth in national statistical areas, with Kew East expected to increase by 56 persons by 2041, reflecting a total decline of 1.0% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations were applied across all areas for the years 2032 to 2041.
+Future population trends anticipated lower quartile growth for national statistical areas.
+Kew East was expected to increase by 56 persons by 2041, based on the latest annual ERP population numbers, reflecting a decline of approximately 1.0% in total over the 17-year period.

 Frequently Asked Questions - Population